Study & Meeting Rooms

 - No meeting rooms shall be used for commercial purposes or political campaigns.

-- Meeting Room 8: contains 8 chairs around a conference table.
+- Conference Room: contains 8 chairs around a conference table.
 Maximum occupancy of 8.

 Reserving a Meeting Room